jumpjack/VST-converter/others/MarsRoverCenter3DSiteViewer/readme.md

 For vst texture  try to find in the same directory the corresponding RSL file or in a pds local structure (config file) example : 1n136278048vil1600p1980l0m1.vst texture is 1n136278048rsl1600p1980l0m1.img

+Note: You can use \*RSL*\.IMG.jpg file in /browse rather than /data directory, but _only RSL_, not XYL in browse directory.

 ### Control Keys
 - Arrows -> Navigation
 - Enter -> Rover Mode